formkit/docs-content/guides/build-a-multi-step-form.md

 Let's begin by laying out the requirements for our multi-part form:

-- Show the user which step they are on currently on in relation to all required steps.
+- Show the user which step they are currently on in relation to all required steps.
 - Allow the user to navigate to any step of the form at will.
 - Show immediate feedback if each step has passed all frontend validations ✅.
 - Aggregate form data from all the steps into a single object for submission.